Davisy/Laravel-API-Authentication-By-Passport/README.md

-## About Laravel API Aithentication
+## About Laravel API Authentication
 This is a simple Laravel API authenticated by using Passport Package.You can register or login to get the accessToken that will allow you to Create, Show, Update, and Delete Products information.

 ## Product